 We conducted our audit in accordance with International Standards on Auditing (UK) ("ISAs (UK)") and applicable law.
 Our responsibilities are described below.
 We believe that the audit evidence we have obtained is a sufficient and appropriate basis for our opinion.
-Our audit opinion is consistent with our report to the audit and risk committee.
+Our audit opinion is consistent with our report to the audit committee.

-of the Association in accordance with, UK ethical requirements including the FRC Ethical Standard as applied to public interest entities.
+We were first appointed as auditor by the directors on 31 March 2001.
+The period of total uninterrupted engagement is for the 21 financial years ended 31 March 2021.
+We have fulfilled our ethical responsibilities under, and we remain independent of the Association in accordance with, UK ethical requirements including the FRC Ethical Standard as applied to public interest entities.
 No non-audit services prohibited by that standard were provided.

+Overview

+Materiality: financial £3.1m (20 020:£2.6m)

-Overview Materiality: financial statements as a whole £2.6m (2019:£2.8m) 0.8% (2019: 1%) of Turnover Key audit matter rs vs 2019 Recurring risks Recoverable amount of development programme schemes and associated land New: Valuation of defined benefit pension scheme liability A New: Valuation of investment properties A
+statements as a whole 0.9% (2020: 0.8%) c of Turnover

+Key audit matters vs 2020 0

+Recurring risks Recoverable amount of development programme schemes and associated land 4 >

+Valuation of defined benefit pension scheme liabilities 4>

+Valuation of investment ∢ ▶